vuejs-scoped-styles

 Propagating Styles to Child Components with Deep

-By default, styles with scoped do not apply to child components.
-However, in some cases, we may want them to propagate.
+By default, styles with scoped are not applied to child components.
+However, in some cases, we might want them to propagate.

 For this, Vue.js provides the deep selector (:deep()).